 But I suspect these are the same people who whinge about fashion not being taken seriously.
-But why would scientists and policymakers take fashion advocates seriously, when we make up numbers wholesale, and when asked to provide the basis for those numbers, get defensive and say the numbers don’t matter?
+But why would scientists and policymakers take fashion advocates seriously, when we make up numbers wholesale and when asked to provide the basis for those numbers, get defensive and say the numbers don’t matter?
 (This I’ve experienced first hand on social media at least a few times.)

 Plus, it is important where fashion is on this global scale of pollution and destruction, because we need to prioritize.
 If fashion is the second most polluting industry, then yes, let’s throw everything we have at it!
 If it’s the 22nd, well, let’s direct our resources and political will towards some other more-planet-destroying industries first.
 Which, coincidentally or not, are involved in the fashion supply chain as well.